-The 'Service episode-episode end date, DDMMYYYY' and 'Service event-last service provision date, DDMMYYYY' should also be completed for service users who have exited.
+The 'Service episode end date, DDMMYYYY' and 'Service event-last service provision date, DDMMYYYY should also be completed for service users who have exited.

+Mandatory
-- Service event-last service provision date, DDMMYYYY

-In the Disability Services Minimum Data Set (DS NMDS), this refers to the date the person last received a service from the service type outlet during the reporting period.
+Seq No. Metadata item Obligation Max occurs - Service event-last service provision date, DDMMYYYY Mandatory 1 DSS specific information: In the Disability Services National Minimum Data Set (DS NMDS), this refers to the date the person last received a service from the service type outlet during the reporting period.
 It does not indicate the date that they exited the service, or the date in which the service user's form was completed.

-This item may be used as an indicator of the 'active' or 'inactive' status of service users, for a particular reporting period.
-It can also be used to calculate the length of time service users received a National Disability Agreement (NDA) service type for those who have not exited the program and so not have an exit date (end date).

-Service provider organisation-organisation identifier, X[X(7)]

-In the Disability Services National Minimum Data Set (DS NMDS), this data element refers to the agency funded to deliver services under the National Disability Agreement (NDA).

-This ID generally contains a maximum of 8 characters.

-This identifier must be included as part of the service type outlet identifier.
+This item may be used as an indicator of the 'active' or 'inactive' status of service users , for a particular reporting period.
+It can also be used to calculate the length of time service users received a National Disability Agreement (NDA) service type (' Service type outlet-service activity type, NDA service type code N.NN') for those who have not exited the program and so not have an exit date (end date). - Service provider organisation-organisation identifier, X[X(7)] Mandatory 1 DSS specific information: In the Disability Services National Minimum Data Set (DS NMDS), this data element refers to the agency funded to deliver services under the National Disability Agreement (NDA).
+This identifier generally contains a maximum of 8 characters.
+This identifier must be included as part of the service type outlet identifier. - Service type outlet-full financial year funding indicator, yes/no code N Mandatory 1

-- Service type outlet-full financial year funding indicator, yes/no code N - Mandatory 1 - Service type outlet-funding allocated, total Australian currency N[N(8)]
+- Service type outlet-funding allocated, total Australian currency N[N(8)]

-In the Disability Services Minimum Data Set (DS NMDS), this refers to funding provided under the National Disability Agreement (NDA).
+In the Disability Services National Minimum Data Set (DS NMDS), this refers to funding provided under the National Disability Agreement (NDA).
 Funding data should relate to the most recent financial year.
 This data element needs to be reported for all services funded under the NDA, both those delivered by government and non-government providers.
 Data provided should be consistent with that provided to the Productivity Commission for the Report on Government Services, but should also include expenditure on specialist psychiatric disability services.